 In her book, Sarah took on her sister’s critics.
 She argued that women should be given the same education, pay, freedoms and rights as men.
 She said that both men and women would be better off if women were treated as equals, rather than as inferior to men.

-Angelina and Sarah Grimke could have stayed in South Carolina, in that beautiful house with the green grass and swaying trees.
+The Grimke sisters could have stayed in South Carolina, in that beautiful house with the green grass and swaying trees.
 They could have married wealthy husbands and lived in luxury.
 But they realized that choice would harm the enslaved people forced to work their land.
 They knew they would be partly responsible for that horrible treatment if they stayed.